stxnext/visual-similarity-search/README.md

 * According to the Docker Image's documentation, Qdrant database works only on the Linux/AMD64 Os/Architecture.
 * ***faiss-cpu*** library is used instead of ***faiss*** due to the former being implemented for Python's version <=3.7 only.
 * A fixed version of Qdrant (v0.10.3) is being used due to its fast development and storage's versioning.
 Not only is a library being versioned, but collection structure does too.
 In consequence a collection built on Qdrant version 0.9.X is unreadable by version 0.10.X.
 * When running the code locally, outside docker-compose build an issue with Python modules visibility may occur.
-In that scenario run following commands in your terminal.
+In that scenario set up you terminal directory to the `visual-similarity-search` folder and run following commands in your terminal.
 ```
 export PYTHONPATH="${PYTHONPATH}:/"
-export PYTHONPATH="${PYTHONPATH}:/metrics"
-export PYTHONPATH="${PYTHONPATH}:/interactive"
+export $(grep -v '^#' .env | xargs)
+export $(grep -v '^#' .env-local | xargs)
 ```
+* On first run of the Streamlit application, when running `Find Similar Images` button for the first time, models are being loaded to the library.
+This is one time event and will not influence a performance for next searches.

 ## Communication